zaproxy/zaproxy-website/README.md

 ) }}
 ```

-To avoid this, you can use either of the following options:

-- Keep everything on a single line
+To avoid this, you can either keep everything on a single line or use string concatenation.
-- Use string concatenation (whether in a variable or directly)

 #### Layouts
 For controlling what HTML is rendered, you need to work with the site templates.
 In the directory, `site/layouts/`, you'll find a number of HTML files with various template tags.
 The first file to check out is `site/layouts/_default/baseof.html` - this is the base layout Hugo uses to build your site that templates extend.
 Hugo has a lookup order for associating a content entry to a template.
 A single entry whose type is post (`type: post`), Hugo will look for a layout in `site/layouts/post/single.html`, and if that does not exist, it will fallback to `site/layouts/_default/single.html`.